mcohen01/node-quickbooks/README.md

 <a name="findBudgets" />
 #### findBudgets(criteria, callback)

-Finds all Budgets in Quickbooks, optionally matching the specified criteria
+Finds all Budgets in QuickBooks, optionally matching the specified criteria

 __Arguments__